 Request detailed functional capacity evaluations.
 These assessments go beyond basic range of motion to document how thoracic spondylosis impacts your entire life.

-According to DVA claims processing information, permanent impairment assessments typically take 6-9 months once all documentation is submitted.
+According to DVA claims processing information, permanent impairment assessments typically take around 12 months or longer once all documentation is submitted.
 Complex cases involving multiple conditions or appeals may take longer.
 Working with experienced advocates can reduce delays by helping you submit complete and accurate information from the outset.

 Your service type significantly impacts compensation amounts for the same impairment level.